Shop now

 How to DASH it

 The DASH diet is quite different from the conventional meat-centric American diet, which may contain up to a third (or more) of its calories as fats.
-In the DASH diet, you keep fat intake to within 27% of total calories, eat plentiful servings of fruit and vegetables, choose whole instead of processed grains, and eat low-fat or nonfat dairy products and small portions of poultry, fish, and nuts as your primary source of protein, rather than red meat (see “The DASH eating plan”).
+In the DASH diet, you keep fat intake to within 27% of total calories.
+You eat plentiful servings of fruit and vegetables.
+Choose whole instead of processed grains.
+And eat low-fat or nonfat dairy products.
+You can add small portions of poultry, fish, and nuts as your primary source of protein.

 Watch how Julie Lowered her Blood Pressure Naturally.